Generous tip left on a bill at a restaurant in Carbon County

 Erin McGinley was the server.

-"I realized there was a lot of money and I said to the other waitress, 'I am going to run inside real quick to Chip and Sherri because this is a lot of money.'
-I only thought it was $300 and when we counted it was $1,300 cash," said McGinley.
+"I realized there was a lot of money, and I said to the other waitress, 'I am going to run inside real quick to Chip and Sherri because this is a lot of money.'
+I only thought it was $300, and when we counted, it was $1,300 cash," said McGinley.

 Servers tell Newswatch 16, while the money is great, it was the random act of kindness that really gave them a boost during this difficult time.